 How an active asset location strategy works

 Let's look at a hypothetical example (illustrated below).
 Say Adrian is thinking about investing $250,000 in a taxable bond fund for 20 years.
-For this example, we will assume Adrian pays a 36.8%* marginal income tax rate1 and earns a 6% rate of return each year—before taxes.
-(Actual rates of return may vary.)
+For this example, we will assume Adrian pays a 36.8% marginal income tax rate and earns a 6% rate of return each year—before taxes.1 (Actual rates of return may vary.)

 Can you benefit from an active asset location strategy?

-- You expect lower income taxes in retirement: If you plan to move to a state with much lower income taxes, or expect to be in a lower tax bracket due to reduced taxable income after you stop working, or both, an investment strategy designed to take advantage of additional tax deferral now can have a big impact later.
+- You expect lower income taxes in retirement: If you plan to move to a state with much lower income taxes, or expect to be in a lower state or federal tax bracket due to reduced taxable income after you stop working, or both, an investment strategy designed to take advantage of additional tax deferral now can have a big impact later.
 This is because in addition to delaying taxation—which has significant benefits of its own—you will pay taxes at a lower rate in the future.

 - You have a lot of tax-inefficient investments in taxable accounts: The more tax-inefficient assets you're currently holding in taxable accounts (see below), the greater the potential to take advantage of active asset location.

 - You expect to be invested for more than 10 years: Active asset location strategies generally take time to work (as a general rule, they require at least 10 years to be effective).
 The longer you can keep your assets invested, the greater the potential benefits from tax deferral.
 So if you are saving for retirement and expect to work at least another 10 years, or won't need to use the money in your tax-advantaged accounts any sooner than that, an active tax location strategy could have a big impact .
-Note, however, that under some circumstances—such as a sharp drop in income or a move from a domicile with high state or local taxes to one with none—active asset location can have a significant impact in less than 10 years.
+Note, however, that under some circumstances—such as a sharp drop in income or a move from a place with high state or local taxes to one with none—active asset location can have a significant impact in less than 10 years.